What does the London Ear hear? What is it listening for?

 The walk contains stories, insights and surprises for those whose ear isn’t technically trained alongside the more musically minded.
 Tour goers will be guided to refine their ear for the City and pay attention to what they usually filter out.

 Walk starts: outside St Paul's tube station.
 It ends near Liverpool Street station.
+Aim to arrive 5-10 minutes early as we will experience 2 minutes silence at 11am.

 Suitable for: adults and young people aged 16 and over.